 1. What’s your problem?

-Every good digital product solves a problem.
+Great digital products solve problems for users.
 First, you need to get clear about the problem you’re attempting to solve.
 Make sure there’s enough “pain” created by the problem that your target user would be willing to stop what they’re currently doing to solve that problem (if anything) and try out your solution instead.

 2. Who is your target customer/user?

 Get specific about whose problem(s) you are trying to solve, so that when you go to test your other assumptions you’re getting feedback from the right audience.
 If you miss on this, all of your other testing could be for not.

 You could build an amazing digital product, but if your customer doesn’t clearly understand how it will benefit them, it may never see the light of day.

 If you don’t consider yourself a “marketing person” and feel like you could use some help articulating the benefits of your product, then ask around for a little help.
 Odds are any skilled marketing person you know would enjoy this kind of challenge and be willing to help out if simply asked.
 A word to the wise, try to be as overt as possible about the benefit(s) you’re offering.
 Try to really boil it down so your benefit statements have “can’t miss it” impact.

 4. How will your digital product solve the problem(s)?